clairey-zx81/json-model/SPEC.md

 defines `"$entier"` as a synonym for integers, and `"$mot"` as a string matching the regex.

 Definitions allow recursivity.
-Names are restricted to simple identifiers (letters, numbers, underline, dash).
+Names are restricted to simple identifiers (letters, numbers, underline, dash…).

-The special empty string `""` name allows to declare the URL-identifier of the model itself.

 Beware that all-capital ASCII identifiers are reserved for predefs.

+The special empty string `""` proprety allows to declare the URL-identifier of the model itself.

 ## References and Imports